 Notice the parallel to the creation of man!
 God did not become exactly the same as us, but He took on the likeness of us (the flesh, the natural substance of who we are).
 In doing that, God was perfectly God in character (spirit) while taking on the form of man (with the limitations of time, space and matter).
 He was not like man in the sense of sinfulness.

 Jesus did not miss the mark.
 He was sinless, as God is sinless, which is to say that Jesus had what we do not have – the very character and spirit of God.

-When we take the morality out of the equation and look at what is left, we may get a clearer picture.
-Sin is simply the substance of who we are in absence of the character and spirit of God.
+When we take morality out of the equation and look at what is left, we may get a clearer picture.
+Sin is simply the substance of who we are in the absence of the character and spirit of God.
 In our natural state of sin, we fall short of God’s substance and character.

 God offers us freely His substance and character which we only need to accept by believing in His only Son who is God inserted into the time, space and matter of the world in which we exist.
 By believing and submitting to God, He will come to dwell within us – his character and substance will take root in us – causing us to be born again, and the natural result of this is transformation culminating in eternal life.

 Like the acorn becomes the oak, we become sons of God when we receive Him and are born of Him in Spirit.
 In doing so, we will begin to become like Him as He works in us.
-It is not us, but God, who authors this change, and God will finish that work He begins in us as we fix our eyes on Jesus.
+It isn’t us, but God, who authors this change, and God will finish that work He begins in us as we fix our eyes on Jesus.